akhil6561/Linq_Testing/test-cases.md

 Step 1: CLick 'Edit Contact' link ------> 'Edit Contact' page should be displayed
 Step 2: Click 'Add Contact Information' button------>	'Add Contact Info' popup should be shown
-Step 3: Click 'Phone Number' option ------>	'Phone Number Information' page should be displayed
+Step 3: Click 'Phone Number' option ------>	'Phone Number Information' popup should be displayed
 Step 4: Select 'Phone Type, then enter valid phone number and Click 'Save' button ------>	Phone Number should be updated successfully
 Step 5: Click 'Edit/Delete' option for phone number------>	'Phone Number Information' popup should be displayed
 Step 6: Click 'Delete' button and click 'Delete' on confirmation popup as well------>	'Phone Number Information' should be deleted.